 Exit Knowledge Harvesting

-Structured narrative interviews that translate an experienced employee's judgment into transferable insight before departure.
-Not a checklist.
-A conversation about what they know that they've never been asked to articulate.
+Structured narrative interviews that translate an experienced employee's judgment into transferable insight before departure — before institutional memory walks out the door.

-The most actionable reframe available to organizational leaders is to explicitly reposition the role of experienced employees in innovation processes.
+A concrete reframe follows from this: explicitly repositioning the role of experienced employees in innovation processes.
 In most organizations, the senior employee functions as a gatekeeper — the person whose skepticism an idea must survive before it can proceed.
 This framing is adversarial.

 A more sophisticated model positions the experienced employee as a risk intelligence asset.
-Kahneman's work on expert intuition establishes that experienced practitioners develop what might be called calibrated instinct — pattern recognition that operates faster than explicit analysis and is often more accurate precisely because it is domain-specific.
-This is not opinion.
+Kahneman and Klein's joint analysis of expert intuition — and specifically Klein's naturalistic decision-making research within it — establishes that experienced practitioners develop what might be called calibrated instinct: pattern recognition that operates faster than explicit analysis and is often more accurate because it is domain-specific.7 This is not opinion.
 It is compressed empirical knowledge.

 The question organizations should be asking is not "Do our experienced employees support this initiative?" but rather "What specific failure modes can their pattern recognition identify that our analysis has missed?"

-Thomas and Ely's research on diversity and work perspectives offers a useful principle: the value of diverse knowledge is not realized through exposure alone, but through integration into core work processes.
-Exposure changes attitudes.
+Thomas and Ely's research on diversity and work perspectives offers a useful principle: the value of diverse knowledge is not realized through exposure alone, but through integration into core work processes.10 Exposure to different perspectives changes attitudes.
 Integration into actual decisions changes outcomes.

 Goodwill and awareness campaigns do not solve structural problems.
 The tension between experienced and emerging employees persists not because organizational members lack empathy or curiosity, but because most organizations are designed — inadvertently — to keep these knowledge types separate.
 Performance management systems that reward individual expertise over collaborative knowledge transfer.
 Team structures that silo by function and thus by tenure.
 These are not cultural failures.
 They are design failures.